 Psychoanalytic theories and treatments were emphasized in the 1960s.
 However, the success of newly-discovered pharmacological treatments—especially for the most seriously ill—led to an interest in biological studies of psychiatric disorders.
 When Marvin Stein, MD became Chair in 1971, he fostered the research activities of the department, including the recruitment of Kenneth Davis, MD, who led multi-disciplinary studies of schizophrenia and Alzheimer's disease.

 In 1987, Dr. Kenneth Davis became Chair himself.
 His leadership ushered in a period of growth and expansion unparalleled in the department's history.
 Space was upgraded, programs enlarged, and the full-time faculty grew to well over one hundred.
 Dr. Davis' guidance led to the creation of a multitude of internationally respected programs that continue to flourish in schizophrenia, personality disorders, autism, depression, alcohol dependence, attention deficit disorders, impulsive and compulsive disorders, stress disorders, geriatrics, memory disorders, and Alzheimer's disease.
 In addition, the department became home to a variety of programs in such areas as molecular genetics, neuroimaging, community psychiatry, health services research, and psychoanalytically oriented psychotherapy.
-Due to his outstanding accomplishments in the Department of Psychiatry, in 2003 Dr. Kenneth Davis was named President and CEO of The Mount Sinai Medical Center as well as Dean of Icahn School of Medicine.
+Due to his outstanding accomplishments in the Department of Psychiatry, in 2003 Dr. Kenneth Davis was named President and CEO of The Mount Sinai Health System as well as Dean of Icahn School of Medicine.

 Under the leadership of recent chairs, Jack Gorman, MD and Eric Hollander, MD, the department maintained and expanded programs in the many areas listed above.
 In addition, with the recruitment of Dennis Charney, MD, previously the Chief of Mood and Anxiety Disorders at NIMH, the department developed an extensive and innovative program in mood and anxiety disorders research.
 Dr. Charney has since been appointed Dean of the Icahn School of Medicine, and he remains active in leading the substantial research efforts he founded.